Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 Zoe has a single `invitationIssuer` for the entirety of its lifetime.
-This method returns the Zoe `InvitationIssuer`, which is used to validate `invitations` that users receive to participate in contract instances.
+This method returns the Zoe `InvitationIssuer`, which validates user-received `invitations` to participate in contract instances.

 ```js